flag United Arab Emirates United Arab Emirates: Trade Profile

 Foreign Trade in Figures

-The United Arab Emirates is among the world’s most dynamic markets in terms of foreign trade, which accounts for 167% of the GDP according to the latest available data from World Bank.
+The United Arab Emirates is among the world’s most dynamic markets in terms of foreign trade, which accounts for 202% of the GDP according to the latest available data from World Bank.
 The country is one of the world's top 20 largest exporters and importers of commodities and the largest trading nation in the Middle East.
-According to the World Trade Outlook and Statistics report by the WTO, in 2022, the UAE ranked 11th globally in goods exports, totalling USD 599 billion, representing 2.4% of global merchandise exports and a growth of 41%.
-The country also ranked 18th in merchandise imports, reaching USD 425 billion, contributing to 1.7% of world merchandise imports, with a 22% increase.
-In the realm of services, the UAE was ranked 12th globally in service exports in 2022, amounting to USD 154 billion, making up 2.2% of the world's total service exports.
-Additionally, the country secured the 18th spot in service imports, totalling USD 95 billion, constituting 1.5% of global service imports.
-Oil products are by far the largest item of exports (the country is the world’s 4th oil exporter), followed by gold, telephone sets, diamonds, and motor cars.
-Gold is also among the major imports, along with telephones, diamonds, and motor cars (data Comtrade).
+According to the World Trade Outlook and Statistics report by the WTO, in 2023, the UAE ranked 14th globally in goods exports, accounting for 2.4% of global merchandise exports, and 16th in imports.
+Oil products are by far the largest item of exports (the country is the world’s 4th oil exporter globally), followed by gold, petroleum gas, telephone sets, diamonds and jewellery, and motor cars.
+Gold is also among the major imports, along with telephones, motor cars, and diamonds (data Comtrade for 2023).

 Foreign Trade Values 20192020202120222023